Last updated: 29 July 2026

 Is rent going up because of the Budget?

 Treasury modelling estimates the negative gearing and CGT reforms will lift rents by less than $2 per week for a median-rent household.
-For context, the maximum rate of Commonwealth Rent Assistance has risen by over 50% since March 2022 – roughly $20+ per week.
+Commonwealth Rent Assistance itself wasn't increased in this Budget – it rose 15% in September 2023 and 10% in September 2024, and the Budget continues that higher rate with regular CPI indexation, but adds no further rise.

 Source: Budget Paper No. 1, Statement 1 (page 15) and Statement 4 (Box 4.4), Australian Treasury, 12 May 2026.